-Our argument builds on social identity theory, which holds that society consists of various groups with differing levels of power and status relative to one another (Tajfel, Turner, Austin et al., 1979; Shayo, 2009).
-Social identity encompasses an individual's association with, or attachment to, a particular group, and the value she places on being a part of the group (Tajfel, 1974).
-Individuals who are strongly affiliated with their group assess political, economic and cultural outcomes through the lens of their identity: it shapes their stances on issues and political candidates (Akerlof and Kranton, 2010; Ansolabehere and Puy, 2016; Conover, 1984; Jardina, 2019; Sides, Tesler, and Vavreck, 2018).
-While voters may consider the interests of others, they tend to care most about the wellbeing of those with whom they most closely identify (Bobo, 1983).
-In turn, they tend to favor candidates and policies that are consistent with their group's interests (Mansfield and Mutz, 2009, 2013; Mutz and Kim, 2017; Jardina, 2019; Shayo, 2009); economic hardship can solidify their political preferences (Mansfield, Mutz, and Brackbill, 2019).
+Our argument builds on social identity theory, which holds that society consists of various groups with differing levels of power and status relative to one another (Shayo 2009; Tajfel et al. 1979).
+Social identity encompasses an individual's association with, or attachment to, a particular group and the value placed on being a part of the group (Tajfel 1974).
+Individuals who are strongly affiliated with their group assess political, economic, and cultural outcomes through the lens of their identity: it shapes their stances on issues and political candidates (Akerlof and Kranton 2010; Ansolabehere and Puy 2016; Conover 1984; Jardina 2019; Sides, Tesler, and Vavreck 2018).
+While voters may consider the interests of others, they tend to care most about the well-being of those with whom they most closely identify (Bobo 1983).
+In turn, they tend to favor candidates and policies that are consistent with their group's interests (Jardina 2019; Mansfield and Mutz 2009; 2013; Mutz and Kim 2017; Shayo 2009); economic hardship can solidify their political preferences (Mansfield, Mutz, and Brackbill 2019).

-The decline of manufacturing in an area can create a unique social status threat for some whites.
+The decline of manufacturing in a locality can create a unique social status threat for some whites in that area.
 This is because the negative economic and social consequences of deindustrialization upend the settled expectations of whiteness: they challenge whites' privileged status as the dominant group.
-For whites who perceive manufacturing jobs as historically important sources of employment and economic security mainly for members of their own group (Guisinger, 2017), layoffs, stagnant incomes, and localized social decay all contribute to the sense of diminished status.
-Put differently, deindustrialization is a source of "nostalgic deprivation," which Gest, Reny, and Mayer (2018) describe as the discrepancy between individuals' understanding of their current economic, social, and political status and perceptions about their past.7 Furthermore, white Americans with a strong in-group identity often view themselves as prototypically American (Doane and Bonilla-Silva, 2003; Theiss-Morse, 2009), and conflate their personal economic standing with that of the US (Jardina, 2019; Mutz, 2018).8 For individuals living in localities hit hard by deindustrialization, manufacturing layoffs embody the country's declining standing as a global industrial force, and with it, their own group's declining social and economic status.
+For whites who perceive manufacturing jobs as historically important sources of employment and economic security mainly for members of their own group (Guisinger 2017), layoffs, stagnant incomes, and localized social decay all contribute to the sense of diminished status.6 Put differently, deindustrialization is a source of "nostalgic deprivation," which Gest, Reny, and Mayer (2018) describe as the discrepancy between individuals' understanding of their current economic, social, and political status and perceptions about their past.7 Furthermore, white Americans with a strong in-group identity often view themselves as prototypically American (Doane and Bonilla-Silva 2003; Theiss-Morse 2009) and conflate their personal economic standing with that of the US (Jardina 2019; Mutz 2018).8 For individuals living in localities hit hard by deindustrialization, manufacturing layoffs embody the country's declining standing as a global industrial force, and with it, their own group's declining social and economic status.

 White voter status anxiety about deindustrialization can activate white identity and a preference for conservative candidates.
-The political expression of heightened white identity tends toward support for policies and candidates that whites expect will uphold their privileges and preserve racial hierarchy (Abrajano and Hajnal, 2017; Jardina, 2019; Mutz, 2018; Sidanius and Pratto, 2001).9 Prior research shows that status threats elicit 'defensive' political reactions (Jost, Glaser, Kruglanski et al., 2003); whites tend to become more conservative and more supportive of the Republican Party (Abrajano and Hajnal, 2017; Gest, Reny, and Mayer, 2018; Craig and Richeson,
+The political expression of heightened white identity tends toward support for policies and candidates that whites expect will uphold their privileges and preserve racial hierarchy (Abrajano and Hajnal 2017; Jardina 2019; Mutz 2018; Sidanius and Pratto 2001).9 Prior research shows that status threats elicit "defensive" political reactions (Jost et al. 2003); whites tend to become more conservative and more supportive of the Republican Party (Abrajano and Hajnal 2017; Craig and Richeson 2014; Gest, Reny, and Mayer 2018; Mutz 2018).
+As whites in distressed localities seek to maintain or reinstate the privileges and benefits diminished by deindustrialization, we expect increased support for conservative candidates and policies-particularly nationalist iterations that play to dominant group status anxieties (Jardina 2019; Sides, Tesler, and Vavreck 2018).
+As a dominant group status threat, deindustrialization activates white identity and increases white voter support for reactionary candidates.